Zack Littell: Texas Rangers (2023)

 On January 12, 2023, Littell signed a minor league contract with the Texas Rangers organization.
-He began the year with the Triple-A Round Rock Express, for whom he made eight appearances and recorded a 2.25 ERA with 16 strikeouts in 12.0 innings pitched.
+He began the year with the Triple-A Round Rock Express, for whom he made eight appearances and recorded a 2.25 ERA with 16 strikeouts in 12 innings pitched.
 The Rangers never called him up from the minor leagues.

 Boston Red Sox (2023)

 On May 5, 2023, Littell was traded to the Boston Red Sox in exchange for cash considerations.
 He was selected to Boston's active roster the next day.
 In two relief appearances for Boston, he surrendered three hits, three walks, and three runs in three innings pitched, for a 9.00 ERA.
 Littell was designated for assignment on May 10, five days after being acquired.

 Tampa Bay Rays (2023–2025)

 On May 12, 2023, Littell was claimed off waivers by the Tampa Bay Rays.
 He pitched for both the Triple–A Durham Bulls (with whom he was 0-1 with an 18.00 ERA) and the Rays, which converted him into a starting pitcher.
 On August 4, he threw a career-high 6 innings, allowing no runs and earning a win against the Detroit Tigers.
 He ended the season 3-6, with a 4.10 ERA and 74 strikeouts between the two major league teams.

 In 2024, Littell made 29 starts for the Rays, posting a 3.63 ERA on the season with an 8-10 record and 141 strikeouts.
 Littell led the Rays in innings pitched for the season.

 On May 31, 2025, Littell pitched a complete game against the Houston Astros; Littell gave up 10 hits and three earned runs while throwing 117 pitches.
+He made 22 starts for Tampa Bay, compiling an 8-8 record and 3.58 ERA with 89 strikeouts across 133 1/3 innings pitched.